drcapybara/CAPY-pqARK/README.md

 assert!(verification_result.is_ok());
 ```

 We observe a total uncompressed proof size of 133440 bytes, regardless of number of steps in the chain.
-This is, in my humble opinion, totally awesome and cool, because this number stays the same no matter how many hashes we compute.
+We find this is very nice because this number stays the same no matter how many hashes we compute.
 In theory, recursively verifiable proofs of this nature can compress extremely large computations into a very small space.
-Think fully-succinct blockchains, in which light clients can verify the entire state of the chain trustlessly by verifying a small and simple proof in a blisteringly fast amount of time.
+Think fully-succinct blockchains, in which light clients can verify the entire state of the chain trustlessly by verifying a small and simple proof in trivial amounts of time.

 ## Benches